GiuseppeBellamacina/GiuseppeBellamacina/README.md

 # 🚀 Working on
-- Un'IA per conquistare il mondo.
+- An AI to conquer the world (I'm joking... maybe).
-- Sopravvivere.
+- Survive.